Introduction and Summary

 - If a number of random bits is needed, and the hash code has at least that many bits, then that many bits can instead be taken directly from the hash code.

 For such purposes, applications should choose hash functions designed such that every bit of the input affects every bit of the output without a clear preference for 0 or 1 (the so-called avalanche property).
 Hash functions used in information security contexts should be designed such that finding an unknown second input that leads to the same output as that of a given input is cost-prohibitive (the one-way property) and so is finding an unknown input that leads to a given output (collision resistance), and should have other information security properties depending on the application.

 Because, in general, GL Shading Language (GLSL) and other programming environments designed for execution on a graphics processing unit (GPU)—

 - have limited access to some system resources compared with other programming environments,

 - do not store state,

 random number generators for such environments are often designed as hash functions, because their output is determined solely by the input rather than both the input and state (as with PRNGs).
 Moreover, some of the hash functions which have been written in GLSL give undesirable results in computers whose GPUs support only 16-bit binary floating point numbers and no other kinds of numbers, which makes such GPUs an important consideration when choosing a hash function.

-In this document, I made the distinction between statistical-random and unpredictable-random generators because that is how programming languages often present random number generators — they usually offer a general-purpose RNG (such as C's
+In this document, I made the distinction between statistical and cryptographic RNGs because that is how programming languages often present random number generators — they usually offer a general-purpose RNG (such as C's

 rand or Java's